SalesforceCommerceCloud/sfcc-sample-apps/README.md

 3) New Heroku app will be at https://dashboard.heroku.com/apps
 4) Make any changes locally and git commit to master.
 5) `git push heroku master` to deploy your changes.

+e.g. Example live instance: https://arcane-reaches-49491.herokuapp.com/

+#### Monorepo Instructions

+sfcc-sample-apps is a monorepo with an sample application(s) and dendencies modules.
+Normally dependencies modules are published to a public npm server, but for the purpose of developing an application and the modules together everything is in a sinlge repository here (monorepo).

+1)